 Preventing Further Damage

 I purchased this product from Amazon.
 It’s called Claw Shield.
 There are a few different varieties of these claw protectors.
 I wish I knew about these before my dog did the damage.
 I just measured my sill and cut the product to the right dimensions.
 Then I removed the backing and applied the shield, pressing it down with the tool that came in the box.
-Just make sure your paint has completely dried before you apply it.
-It may take a couple of days for your paint to completely cure.
+Wait 1-2 weeks for your paint to cure before you apply the Claw Shield.
 The image below has the claw shield applied.
 As you can see it is barely noticeable, but will prevent his nails from scratching the sill in the future.